ConduitIO/conduit-connector-generator/README.md

 The generator connector is one of [Conduit](https://github.com/ConduitIO/conduit) builtin plugins.
 It generates sample records using its source connector.
 It has no destination and trying to use that will result in an error.

+Note that the generator currently has no concept of resuming work.
+For example, if you have configured it to generate 100 records, let it run for some time, and then restart it (by restarting the pipeline or Conduit), then it will start generating the 100 records from scratch.

 ### How to build it

 Run `make`.